Mega Man Star Force

 Also known as: Ryuusei no Rockman

-Mega Man Star Force is the first game in the Star Force series and it's on the Nintendo DS.
-It is available in 3 versions and features various elements from the Battle Network series.
+Mega Man Star Force is the first game in the Star Force sub-series, available in three versions with various elements from the Battle Network series.
 Unused elements suggest the game would have been darker, have maps fully-rendered in 3D, and feature customization options not present in the final game.

 Removed Chat Mode